georgenicholson/latent-factors/README.md

     install.packages("BiocManager")
 renv::restore(path_to_dir)
 ```
-to install the required packages for the scripts.

 ## Scripts to reproduce simulation results in manuscript

-To subdirectory `scripts` contains all the code needed to reproduce the results, and this can be done by sourcing the wrapper function as follows:
+The subdirectory `scripts` contains all the code needed to reproduce the results.
+This can be conveniently done by sourcing the wrapper function as follows:

 source("scripts/00_wrapper.R")